Dogma (film): Critical response

 On Rotten Tomatoes, Dogma has an approval rating of 71% based on 146 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads, "Provocative and audacious, Dogma is an uneven but thoughtful religious satire that's both respectful and irreverent."
 On Metacritic, the film received a score of 62 out of 100, based on 36 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 Roger Ebert of the Chicago Sun-Times awarded the film three-and-a-half stars (out of four).

 Some religious groups—in particular the activist Catholic League—denounced the film as blasphemous.
 Other groups staged protests outside theaters screening the film.
 Director Kevin Smith himself attended one of these protests, pretending to be opposed to the movie.
-Roger Ebert noted that no official objection came from the Catholic Church itself.
-"We are actually free in this country to disagree about religion," Ebert wrote, "and blasphemy is not a crime."
+Roger Ebert noted that no official objection came from the Catholic Church itself; he wrote: "We are actually free in this country to disagree about religion, and blasphemy is not a crime."